ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Page header

 - Twig parameter `variant` has been removed, with the corresponding CSS classes.
-It was only used in EC Core page header
+It was only used in EC Core page header.
+There is no more differences between Core, Standardised and Harmonised.
 - Wrapper `ecl-page-header__title-container` has been removed

 ### Search form